k0retux/fuddly/docs/source/tutorial.rst

 you want to perform on the target (data type to send, type of modifications to perform on data before sending it, and so on).
-Thus, you could embeds all the protocol logic to be able to adapt the fuzzing strategy based on various criteria---{\em e.g.}, monitoring feedback, operator choices, and so on.
+Thus, you could embeds all the protocol logic to be able to adapt the fuzzing strategy based on various criteria---*e.g.*, monitoring feedback, operator choices, and so on.
 By default, the operator is recalled after each data emission to the target, but it can also provide to fuddly a batch of instructions, that will be executed prior